emipa606/HaloRimworldPsychicPulseArmory/README.md

 A: No, I do not, but we are friends.

 Q: Why should I use this mod over any other Halo mod on the workshop?
-A: You shouldn&apos;t.
+A: You shouldn't.
 This mod is not made to replace any of the existing ones, but to give players the option to choose a mod that adds their favorite weapons in a way that does not feel out of place.
 Everything, from textures, lore and stats has been made with vanilla Rimworld in mind!
-And they have their own unique damage system, that&apos;s a plus!
+And they have their own unique damage system, that's a plus!

 Q: Will you add Covenant weapons?
 A: They will be their own mod, later this year most likely.

 Q: Will you add weapon X?
-A: I don&apos;t know, let me know which one you would want and I will see what I can do.
+A: I don't know, let me know which one you would want and I will see what I can do.
 But again, no promises!

 Q: Do they use the Halo sound effects?
 A: Near all of them use the appropriate sound effect from Halo 4 or Halo 5, however I did take some liberties here and there.